-- Select the name of the budget to be deleted and click on the 'Delete Budget' button.
+- i.
+Select the name of the budget to be deleted and click on the 'Delete Budget' button.
 A pop-up window requiring the user to confirm if the selected budget should be deleted is displayed. - ii.
-Click on 'Yes' to delete the Treatment Strategy or click 'No' to keep the selected budget.
+Click on 'Yes' to delete the Treatment Strategy or click 'No' if you would like to keep the selected budget.